 After initiating the request, you will need to procure and present documentation to support your reasons for modification, attend court hearings where a judge will review your petition, and await a decision.
 While the interests of the child remain the primary factor, the judge will consider whether the new terms are fair and reasonable, ultimately coming to a decision that will remain legally binding unless and until any future requests for modification are brought.

 The primary prerequisite for a justifiable modification request is that the reason represents something beyond your control.
-If a court deems that the reason is self-imposed or can be overcome, they will be less likely to grant the request.
+If a court deems that the reason is self-imposed or can be overcome, it will be less likely to grant the request.

 Overall, it takes each parent’s income and time spent with the child into consideration, along with other factors, to determine their portion of financial responsibility.
 Modifications have also been streamlined in this new law to make payment adjustments and changes easier when life circumstances change.

-A: Before you can pursue legal action against an unpaying parent for child support, you must contact your county’s local child support agency.
+Before you can pursue legal action against an unpaying parent for child support, you must contact your county’s local child support agency.
 They can help you enforce a child support order and collect payments.
 If payments still remain unpaid, file a motion for contempt of court, seek wage garnishments, or have a child support lien placed on their assets through a court order.
 It is vital that you partner with a child support attorney when taking legal action.

-A: There is no minimum amount owed before failure to pay child support payments becomes a violation in California, constituting a contempt of court offense.
+There is no minimum amount owed before failure to pay child support payments becomes a violation in California, constituting a contempt of court offense.
 Being even 30 days late on a payment could result in jail time.

 When the amount owed increases substantially, surpassing $2,500, the offense could result in a felony charge, which could eventually result in up to two years in prison.
 Parents who are struggling to meet financial obligations can seek modifications to their payments.

-A: There is no set minimum amount to be paid for child support in California.
+There is no set minimum amount to be paid for child support in California.
 Every case is determined by the state’s formula adapted to the unique needs and circumstances of each family and case.

 Child support is calculated by multiplying the combined income of both parents that can be allocated to child support by the difference between the higher-earning parent’s net income and the product of the higher-earning parent’s time with the child and both parents’ combined disposable income.